Introduction: Why Refund Disputes Happen So Often

 -

-Is the item defective or simply unwanted?
+Was the product defective or simply unwanted?

 -